cogment/cogment-doc/src/cogment/tutorial/7-dqn-player.md

     dockerfile: ../py_service.dockerfile
 ```

 Then we will need to edit `cogment.yaml` to make `cogment run generate` run in the new service's directory and have `cogment run build` and `cogment run start` respectively trigger its build and its start.
-We will change the `generate`, `build` and `start` key under `commands`.
+We will change the `generate`, `build` and `start` keys under `commands`.

 ```yaml
 commands: